abuelgasimsaadeldin/Jetbot-Road-Following-and-Collision-Avoidance/README.md

 ## Road Following + Collision Avoidance

-This project will mainly focus on combining both optimized **regression** and **classification** models into one notebook to enable the Jetbot to follow a specific path on the track and at the same time also be able to avoid collisions with obstacles that come on it's way by bringing the Jetbot into a complete halt.
+This project will mainly focus on combining both optimized **regression** and **classification** models into one notebook to enable the Jetbot to follow a specific path on the track and at the same time also be able to avoid collisions with obstacles that come on it's way in real-time by bringing the Jetbot into a complete halt.

 ## How to Run